Last updated May 07, 2021

 You have the flexibility of changing vehicles every 2-4 years

-To get a personal loan with a low APR you will need to have a good credit rating, and unlike hire purchase, the debt will likely be secured against your assets rather than the car.
-This increases the risk if you are unable to meet the monthly payments of the loan.
+To get a personal loan with a low APR, you will need to have a good credit rating and unlike hire purchase, the debt will likely be secured against your assets rather than the car.
+This increases the risk if you cannot afford the monthly payments of the loan.